MSIA/2021-msia423-chang-christina-project/README.md

 Remember to connect to the Northwestern VPN to access the database!

-### 2. Upload the data to S3, download the data from S3, and create the database
+### 2. Upload the data to S3 and create the database

 Build the image:
 ```bash